 Part of the ‘Lawyerist Healthy Law Firm’Learn more

 Using relevant law firm technology leads to a more productive and efficient law firm.
 You know this, so you already use a considerable amount of tech in your office.
-But we bet you’re wondering if you’re doing enough.
-Not to mention decision fatigue: How do you choose the right tool, implement it quickly, and get buy-in from your team?
+If you’re like most law firms, though, you’re constantly wondering if you’re doing enough.
+Then add decision fatigue: how do you choose the right tool, implement it quickly, and get buy-in from your team?

-In the following six chapters, we aim to answer all of these questions for you—or, at least, teach you to answer them for yourself.
-As you read through, keep in mind that by “law firm technology,” we mean hardware and software.
+In the following six chapters, we address these questions for you—or, at least, teach you to answer them for yourself.
+As you read through, keep in mind that by ‘law firm technology,’ we mean hardware and software.

 In Section I of this Guide, we’ll show you how to determine your firm’s technology needs.
-First, we’ll discuss the advantages of using technology in your office.
-Then, we’ll take a look at what sorts of technology a law firm will typically use.
+First, we’ll discuss the advantages of using legal technology tools in your office.
+Then, we’ll take a look at what types of technology a law firm will typically use.
 Finally, we’ll talk about competencies you’ll need to take advantage of these technologies.

 Section II focuses on implementation.
 We’ll discuss how to select the right product that fits your organization’s needs.
 Then we’ll move to best practices for getting buy-in from your team.
 Finally, we’ll talk about maintaining your tech stack (the combination of tools and software you select to manage your firm) with systematic audits.

 Technology without purpose is a waste of time and money.
-Yes, it can be tempting to purchase technology that the law firm down the street uses and then find a place for it in your office.
-However, this generally leaves you with a mess of tech in your firm that is hard to implement, understand, and optimize.
+Yes, it can be tempting to purchase the same legal technology tools that the law firm down the street uses and then find a place for it in your office.
+However, this can leave you with a mess of tech in your firm that is hard to implement, understand, and optimize.